We have condensed key facts and other important information about Annington into short, easy-to-read chapters.

 Apart from condition, other principal issues include title and the condition and routing of utility services.

-The MoD reported in June 2016 that there were 8,051 void units in their Estate in England and Wales, of which 7,680 were leased from Annington.
+The MOD reported that there were more than 8,000 void units in their Estate in England and Wales, nearly all of which were leased from Annington.
 Units are left empty for a number of reasons: to provide a management margin, substandard properties, a lack of funds for upgrade or redevelopment, vacancies awaiting redeployments of troops, temporary accommodation while properties are upgraded, and genuine voids arising from a lack of demand.
-The MoD’s housing requirement is dependent on long-term defence strategy.
+The MOD’s housing requirement is dependent on long-term defence strategy.

 The properties are in England and Wales only – those in Scotland and Northern Ireland were not included in the sale.
 The properties range from two bedroom flats to eight bedroom houses, from Cumbria to Cornwall and South Wales to Suffolk.